How Do They Determine the Value of My Car After a Car Accident in Virginia?

 It is important to note that these values may be inaccurate.
 In addition to these publicly available sources, the insurance company may use its own proprietary valuation system to determine your vehicle’s fair market value.
 Be aware that the insurance company’s may arrive at a lower value than what your car is actually worth.
 This helps the insurance companies maximize their profit margins by paying less in claim values.

-Do not let the insurance company incorrectly determine the value of your car following a car accident in Virginia and saddle you with a subpar claim that does not pay the full value of your car or truck.
-Even if you are eager to get a check in the mail, run the offer it presents you with by a lawyer before you accept it.
+Do not let the insurance company incorrectly determine the value of your car following a car accident and saddle you with a subpar claim that does not pay the full value of your car or truck.
+Even if you are eager to get a check in the mail, run the offer it presents you with by a personal injury lawyer Northern Virginia before you accept it.